 When asking a horary astrology question, it’s important to be very clear and specific.
 The question should be about something meaningful to you, where you need a clear answer or guidance.
 Being vague won’t help get an accurate response.

-In this horary chart, it looks like the situation feels very personal to you, and you may be investing more thought and care into this friendship than your friend is.
+In this horary chart, the situation feels very personal to you.
+You’re likely putting more energy and care into the friendship than your friend is.

 Other key aspects: